w3c-lbd-cg/ontologies/README.md

 # ontologies
-A list of ontologies that use the LBD technologies
+A list of ontologies that are used to represent Linked Building Data

 ## How to add your own
 1. Fork this repository